Aaron32365/Portfolio1/README.md

   1. portfolio.css

 ## Usage:
-download the Portfolio folder and open the html file named "Index.html" in your preffered browser.
+download the Portfolio folder and open the html file named "Index.html" in your preferred browser.

+Thank you for visiting.
+-Aaron Williams